gcallah/BookReviews/zadka.md

 The requests chapter deals with creating API servers and handling calls to them.
-There is a section on REST services, but it is not clear the author really understands what distinguishes a RESTful service from one that is not REST, as he doesn't discuss making the server not store applicaiton state.
+There is a section on REST services, but it is not clear the author really understands what distinguishes a RESTful service from one that is not REST, as he doesn't discuss making the server not store application state.
-(Instead he talks about idempotency, which is a different concept.)
+(Instead he talks about idempotence, which is a different concept.)

 We were not aware of Paramiko package for dealing with SSH through Python, so including it was a nice discovery for us.
 But the author doesn't make it